-But graupel doesn’t talk and, despite his being eighty-five years old, Linus is mostly aware of this.
+But sleet doesn’t talk and, despite his being eighty-five years old, Linus is mostly aware of this.
 Plus, these seeds will stay inside for the next six to eight weeks, according to the calendar.
 Her calendar.
-The Farmer’s Almanac calendar that she’d exclusively reserved for gardening and canning.
+The Farmer’s Almanac calendar that she’d reserved for gardening and canning.
 And, like every other year, if he follows her notes on the calendar, he will succeed, as Eleanor always did.
 And this brings him a strange but necessary hope.
 One that Linus can’t live without.

 If Eleanor had been here, he might have sworn, or thrown his hearing aid across their kitchen.
 But it’s been over thirty years now, and anger has a funny way of diffusing when no one is around to see it.
 Instead, Linus pumps his fingers in and out of a fist and waits for the shaking to return to his normal standing tremor.

 The pad of his callused pointer finger barely registers the small flat seed as he slides it off the table and into his waiting palm.
-A familiar Beatles song plays, and the lyrics seem to tease him, just as the pellets had done moments ago.
+A familiar Beatles’ song plays, and the lyrics seem to tease him, just as the pellets had done moments ago.
 With the seed now between his fingers, he doesn’t dare chance losing it to adjust the volume of his hearing aid again.
 He squints into the awaiting soil cells through the lower portion of his glasses.
-The grids of earth offer no help as to which ones still lay empty.
+The grids of earth offer no help as to which still lay empty.

 Linus loves almost every song by the Beatles, but not this one.
 Not now.
 He doesn’t need help, no matter how many times his daughter insists otherwise.
 With this task or any other.
 He simply needs to remember where he left off.

 The calendar is tacked to the side panel of the kitchen pantry.
-He stares at his wife’s gentle, coiling script, as if waiting for Eleanor to tell him which seeding cells still need their pebbles of life.
+He stares at his wife’s coiling script, as if waiting for Eleanor to tell him which seeding cells still need their pebbles of life.
 But only the briefest of instructions are there in faded blue ink for the third Thursday in March.
 Poivrons à l’intérieur.
 Pepper seeds, indoors.

 It is hard for Linus to consider his present truth, but he must.
 This isn’t working anymore.
 Seeding.
 Recreating.
 Remembering.
 Life.